mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 **Disable RGB Keyboard Features**
 Even if you don't think you have RGB keyboard, this can help.
 Follow the [RGB Keyboard Bug (Port 53664)](#rgb-keyboard-bug-port-53664) instructions.

+**Restart Computer**
+Restarting the computer solves many issues tModLoader users face.
+It may seem trite, but it works, give it a try.

 ### NoSuitableGraphicsDeviceException: Could not find d3dcompiler_47.dll
 If you are on Windows 7, you'll need to install the [directX package from Microsoft](https://support.microsoft.com/en-us/topic/update-for-the-d3dcompiler-47-dll-component-on-windows-server-2012-windows-7-and-windows-server-2008-r2-769c6690-ed30-4dee-8bf8-dfa30e2f8088).
 Restart your computer after running and finishing the installer.